Greece experts Sunvil tell us about why travellers should discover the Peloponnese.

 You can also get local ferries from Piraeus, the port of Athens, to various ports along the east and south coast of the Peloponnese.

 Taxis are much cheaper than in most other European countries.
-Whilst using them to travel around the whole area would probably be prohibitive, they can be a useful alternative to public transport.
-In towns they run on the meter.
+While using them to travel around the whole area would probably be prohibitive, they can be a useful alternative to public transport.
+In towns they run on the meter (on tariff 1, changing to tariff 2 if they drive out of town).
 In rural areas there are normally set prices for various journeys.
 Agree on the charge before starting your journey.
 A very rough estimate of cost in rural areas would be €1 per kilometre.

 Despite its high mountains many people enjoy cycling around the Peloponnese, although high summer should be avoided.
 Many of the resorts hire out mountain bikes.
 Bringing your own bike by aeroplane is often possible as well, but should be discussed in advance with your airline.